codethor0/human-behaviour-convergence/README.md

-**License:** Proprietary / All Rights Reserved — repository is public for viewing and educational purposes only **Data:** Public sources only — no individual user data, no proprietary datasets, fully aggregated **Ethics:** Strict privacy-first approach — see [ETHICS.md](./ETHICS.md) for details **Roadmap:** [GitHub Milestones](https://github.com/codethor0/human-behaviour-convergence/milestones) **Interpretability:** Forecast explanations available — see [BEHAVIOR_INDEX.md](./docs/BEHAVIOR_INDEX.md) for details **Playground:** Interactive multi-region comparison and scenario exploration — see `/playground` route in the web UI **Live Monitoring:** Near real-time behavior index tracking with automatic event detection — see `/live` route in the web UI
+**License:** Proprietary / All Rights Reserved — repository is public for viewing and educational purposes only **Data:** Public sources only — no individual user data, no proprietary datasets, fully aggregated **Ethics:** Strict privacy-first approach — see [ETHICS.md](./ETHICS.md) for details **Governance:** Automated enforcement of rules and invariants — see [GOVERNANCE_RULES.md](./GOVERNANCE_RULES.md) for details **Roadmap:** [GitHub Milestones](https://github.com/codethor0/human-behaviour-convergence/milestones) **Interpretability:** Forecast explanations available — see [BEHAVIOR_INDEX.md](./docs/BEHAVIOR_INDEX.md) for details **Playground:** Interactive multi-region comparison and scenario exploration — see `/playground` route in the web UI **Live Monitoring:** Near real-time behavior index tracking with automatic event detection — see `/live` route in the web UI

+### Scope and Non-Goals

+**What this project does:**
+- Provides population-scale behavioral forecasting using public data
+- Supports research, planning, and policy scenario exploration
+- Maintains strict privacy and ethical standards
+- Enforces governance rules and system invariants

+**What this project does not do:**
+- Individual-level prediction or tracking
+- Real-time targeting or manipulation
+- Collection of personal or private data
+- Commercial use without explicit permission (see [License](#license-and-usage))

 ### Three-Layer Architecture